timrain1/Datascienceprojects/README.md

-this is a test to establish connection between GIT and R
+this is a test to establish connection between GIT and R.
+I love this course.